 B-108.h: Workforce Innovation and Opportunity Act

-Apart from work experience under WIOA, SNAP recipients participating in SNAP E&T can explore WIOA activities that provide them with the skills necessary to meet the emerging demands of local businesses.
+Apart from work experience under WIOA, SNAP recipients participating in SNAP E&T can participate in WIOA activities that provide them with the skills necessary to meet the emerging demands of local businesses.
 SNAP recipients can enroll in WIOA career, training, or other job seeker services.

 The job search limitation (four weeks for ABAWDs and four to six weeks for SNAP E&T General Population) does not apply to WIOA activities as long as: